plblum/jivs/README.md

 ```
 Let’s go through this type.

--	Services – Always takes a ValidationServices object, which is rich with services for dependency injection and factories.
+-	`Services` – Always takes a `ValidationServices object`, which is rich with services for dependency injection and factories.
 You will need to do a bunch to configure this, but don’t worry, we’ve got a code snippet to inject into your app to assist.
 (Described later.)
--	ValueHostDescriptors – Already previously described.
-However, we haven’t mentioned including NonInputValueHost classes for data that isn’t associated with an Input field.
-ValueHosts expose values to validation, and some of those values may not come from editable elements.
+-	`ValueHostDescriptors` – Already previously described.
+However, we haven’t mentioned including `NonInputValueHost classes` for data that isn’t associated with an Input field. `ValueHosts` expose values to validation, and some of those values may not come from editable elements.
 One use-case is taking value from a property on the Model that is used for comparisons.
 There are several other use-cases described later.
--	SavedState and SavedValueHostStates – ValidationManager is stateless, or at least it knows how to offload its stateful data to the application.
-If you want to retain state, you’ll capture the latest states using the OnStateChanged and OnValueHostStateChanged events, and pass the values back into these two Config properties.
+-	`SavedState` and `SavedValueHostStates` – `ValidationManager` is stateless, or at least it knows how to offload its stateful data to the application.
+If you want to retain state, you’ll capture the latest states using the `OnStateChanged` and `OnValueHostStateChanged` events, and pass the values back into these two Config properties.
--	OnStateChanged and OnValueHostStateChanged must be setup if you maintain the states.
+-	`OnStateChanged` and `OnValueHostStateChanged` must be setup if you maintain the states.
 They supply a copy of the states for you to save.
--	OnValueChanged notifies you when a ValueHost had its value changed.
+-	`OnValueChanged` notifies you when a `ValueHost` had its value changed.
--	OnInputValueChanged notifies you when an InputValueHost had its Input Value changed.
+-	`OnInputValueChanged` notifies you when an `InputValueHost` had its Input Value changed.
--	OnValidated and OnValueHostValidated notifies you after a Validate function completes, providing the results.
+-	`OnValidated` and `OnValueHostValidated` notifies you after a `Validate function` completes, providing the results.

 ### Configuring the ValidationServices
-The ValidationServices class supports the operations of Validation with services and factories, which of course means you can heavily customize Jivs through the power of interfaces and dependency injection.
+The `ValidationServices class` supports the operations of Validation with services and factories, which of course means you can heavily customize Jivs through the power of interfaces and dependency injection.

-ValidationServices is where we register new Conditions and classes to help work with all of the data types you might have in your Model.
+`ValidationServices` is where we register new `Conditions` and classes to help work with all of the data types you might have in your Model.
 None of those classes are prepopulated.
 So let’s get them setup.

 Go to [https://github.com/plblum/jivs/blob/main/starter_code/create_services.ts](https://github.com/plblum/jivs/blob/main/starter_code/create_services.ts)

-Add this file to your project.
+Add the contents of this file to your project.
 You will likely need to regenerate the list of inputs as your project source may be NPM.
 It results in this new function.
 ```ts
 export function CreateValidationServices(): ValidationServices {
 …